 Submissions of original work are invited; papers must not overlap substantially with work already published or simultaneously submitted to a journal or a proceedings bearing venue.
-Submissions can be up to 8000 words long, excluding bibliography and appendices.
-Shorter submissions are encouraged, as described elsewhere.
-Submissions must be drafted in English and they currently need to comply with the Springer LNCS style guide, which can be found at:
+Submissions must be drafted in English and they need to comply with the Springer LNCS style guide, which can be found here and here.

 All submissions will be thoroughly reviewed by our PC members.
 We aim at minimal 3, average 4, reviews per paper.
 Authors must submit their papers according to conditions and within the deadline communicated on the conference web site.

 Pre-proceedings will be published by the ISMS Forum Spain and made available at the conference.

 Post-proceedings will be published by Springer LNCS.

 Submission can be made through Easychair.

 Manel Medina, UPC (general chair & local chair)